Chronic Fatigue Syndrome - Medications

 Pain relievers and anti-inflammatory drugs:

-Over-the-counter drugs, including acetaminophen (for
+Over-the-counter drugs include acetaminophen (for

 muscle pain, headaches, and fevers.
 Be safe with medicines.
 Read and follow all instructions on the label.
+Talk to your doctor if your pain is not relieved by nonprescription medicine.

 Prescription medicines include:

-Antidepressants are prescribed by a doctor to ease depression and anxiety,
+Antidepressant medicine is prescribed by a doctor to ease depression and anxiety,

 What to think about